 "The Professional Training placement at Surrey was a major factor in deciding to come here.
 The University provides so much support in finding a placement, which in the long term is incredibly beneficial for finding a job."

-I’d heard Surrey had an excellent Department of Mechanical Engineering, then the open day really sold it to me.
+I’d heard Surrey had an excellent School of Mechanical Engineering Sciences, then the open day really sold it to me.
 The students and staff were all happy, friendly and helpful, while the University seemed like a place where it would be easy to ‘fit in’.

 I remember Dr Mark J Whiting giving a talk to prospective students, which showed real enthusiasm for the subject.

 The lake was beautiful and it was refreshing to see a campus filled with nature, too.
 There are also so many facilities for both work and socialising, like the Hive and the Nest.

 I’m completing an integrated Masters in Mechanical Engineering.
 I chose to study this subject as I enjoy problem-solving.
 For me, being challenged with complex problems makes for an interesting degree.
 I didn’t know much about engineering until I was about 16.
 My physics teacher told me it was something I should consider, given my interests in maths and physics.

 I’ve really enjoyed my time at Surrey so far.
 The course content is stimulating and challenging, but the lecturers are happy to provide support and they’re easy to talk to when you’re struggling.

 What’s been the best part of your course?

 I enjoy materials science and stress analysis, so my favourite modules have been Advanced Stress Analysis in year three and Fracture Mechanics and Finite Element Analysis in year four.
 These give insight into the design of everyday objects that we take for granted, and examine how choices which may seem minor – such as which steel is used – are hugely important.